-This Day in History: The Founders, the First Amendment, & Religious Freedom
+This Day in History: The first Thanksgiving Proclamation

-Congressmen sent their request for a thanksgiving proclamation mere days after they’d approved a proposed Bill of Rights for our Constitution.
+Congressmen sent President Washington their request for a thanksgiving proclamation mere days after they’d approved a proposed Bill of Rights for our Constitution.
 One of these proposals, of course, would later be ratified as our First Amendment.
-The words in the First Amendment are simple: “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof . . . .”
+The words in the First Amendment are simple: “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof….”

-Please note that the phrase “separation of church and state” does not appear in the amendment!
-THAT phrase comes from later writings of Thomas Jefferson and the Supreme Court.
+Please note that the phrase “separation of church and state” does not appear in the amendment.
+THAT phrase comes from later writings by Thomas Jefferson and the Supreme Court.

 Naturally, neither Congress nor the President was bound by the language of the First Amendment on October 3, when Washington issued his Thanksgiving Proclamation.
 However, Congress had just spent significant time and effort debating the topic of church-state relations.
 Why would congressmen immediately turn around and violate their own ideas of what was appropriate?